run-ai/docs/docs/admin/researcher-setup/cli-install.md

 docker run -it runai-cli bash
 ```

-Try and connect to your cluster from inside the docker by running a Run:AI CLI command.
+Try and connect to your cluster from inside the docker by running a Run:ai CLI command.
 E.g. `runai list projects`.

 Distribute the image to Windows users.